neilotoole/sq-web/content/en/docs/drivers/csv.md

 The `sq` CSV driver implements connectivity for [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and variants, such as [TSV](https://en.wikipedia.org/wiki/Tab-separated_values), pipe-delimited, etc..

-Note that the CSV driver is a read-only data source.
+Note that the CSV data sources are read-only.
 That is to say, while you can query the CSV source as if it were a SQL table, you cannot insert values into the CSV source.

 ## Add source